icon-lab/pFLSynth/README.md

 # Data Preprocessing

 This section details the steps required to preprocess the imaging data before it can be used for analysis.
-Each preprocessing step is encapsulated in its script, which can be found in the [scripts](/path/to/scripts/folder) directory.

 ## Registration

-Image registration is a crucial step in the preprocessing pipeline, where different MRI sequences are aligned to a common space.
+In this step, different MRI sequences are aligned to a common space.
 The `register_sequences.py` script performs this task.

 ### Prerequisites